Fantastic Four in film: Doctor Strange in the Multiverse of Madness (2022)

 An alternate version of Reed Richards appeared in the Marvel Cinematic Universe (MCU) film Doctor Strange in the Multiverse of Madness (2022), played by actor John Krasinski, a popular fancasting choice for the character.
 This version of the character, originating from Earth-838, is both a founding member of his reality's Fantastic Four team, as well as a council member on the Illuminati alongside other superpowered individuals, who observe and apprehend potential threats to the wider Multiverse.
 He is initially present at the trial of the displaced Stephen Strange from Earth-616 (Benedict Cumberbatch), whom he warns for potentially causing an incursion as his reality's Strange did.
 However, before he and his colleagues could decide on Strange's consequences, they would be confronted by the corrupted Wanda Maximoff / Scarlet Witch from 616-Strange's reality, who possessed a body of her own variant to infiltrate their headquarters.
 In spite of Richards' attempts to reason with Wanda without resorting to physical conflict, he is killed alongside most of his associates via shredding after Wanda coldly muses that someone will be alive to raise his children.
 Additionally, the Earth-838 Christine Palmer is mentioned to be a member of the Baxter Foundation as a Multiverse analyst and researcher.

-Prior to the film's release, Disney and Marvel Studios had attempted to retain secrecy surrounding both the inclusion of Mister Fantastic and Krasinski's involvement in the film.
-However, his appearance in the film alongside the other then-unrevealed Illuminati members would be leaked just prior to the film's wide release on May 6, 2022, through the circulation of footage and pictures depicting his character.
+Before the film's release, Disney and Marvel Studios had attempted to retain secrecy surrounding both the inclusion of Mister Fantastic and Krasinski's involvement in the film.
+However, his appearance in the film alongside the other then-unrevealed Illuminati members would be leaked just before the film's wide release on May 6, 2022, through the circulation of footage and pictures depicting his character.

 Deadpool & Wolverine (2024)

 Chris Evans reprises his role as the incarnation of Johnny Storm from the Tim Story films in the Marvel Cinematic Universe (MCU) film Deadpool & Wolverine (2024).
 He was sent to the Void by the Time Variance Authority and became part of a Resistance group against Cassandra Nova.
 In the movie, a mysterious figure comes across Deadpool and Wolverine when the two are fighting each other in the Void.
 He was anticipated by Deadpool to be Steve Rogers (whom Evans portrayed in the MCU), only to reveal himself as Johnny Storm.
-After a brief stand-off with Pyro, Storm is captured alongside Deadpool and Wolverine.
-Upon their arrival to Cassandra Nova's lair, Deadpool repeats Storm's supposed insults towards Nova.
-When Johnny protests these claims, Cassandra swiftly kills Storm by removing his skin and muscles, with his body falling apart nearly instantly.
-Throughout the film, Wolverine holds Storm's death over Deadpool's head, but in the film's post-credits scene, Wade shows footage proving Johnny's insults true.
+After a brief stand-off with Pyro, Johnny is captured alongside Deadpool and Wolverine.
+Upon their arrival at Cassandra Nova's lair, Deadpool repeats Johnny's supposed insults towards Nova.
+When Johnny protests these claims, Cassandra swiftly kills Johnny by removing his skin and muscles, with his body falling apart nearly instantly.
+Throughout the film, Wolverine holds Johnny's death over Deadpool's head, but in the film's post-credits scene, Wade shows footage proving Johnny's insults true.

-Additionally, the Fantasti-Car appears, ridden by Toad, and Reed Richards is mentioned by Johnny, who says Richards had been studying the Void.
+Additionally, the Fantasti-Car appears, ridden by Toad, and Reed Richards is mentioned by Johnny, who says Richards had been studying the multiverse learning about the Void.